opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 Rank-based techniques focus on a document's position in the result set rather than its raw score.
 These techniques are especially useful when combining results from different retrieval methods whose scores aren't directly comparable.

 **Reciprocal Rank Fusion (RRF)** is one such technique.
-It uses the rank of each document in individual query results to calculate a combined score, making it resilient to mismatched scoring scales across methods like BM25 and semantic search.
+It uses the rank of each document in individual query results to calculate a combined score, making it resilient against mismatched scoring scales across methods like BM25 and semantic search.

 First, define the RRF search pipeline: